Ancestral Antiques

 Decoration: Engraved floral scrollwork, central cartouches and interlaced geometric borders

-Engraving: Initials M.M. and date 1859 on both pieces
+Engraving: Initials “M.M.” and date “1859” on both pieces

-Cream Jug: Approximately 4.5 cm high × 6 cm diameter
+Cream Jug: Approx. 4.5 cm high × 6 cm diameter

-Total Weight: 186 grams
+Combined Silver Weight: 186 grams

 Condition